twilco/beancount/README.md

 3. A crate (`beancount-sys`) that provides bindings to the [Python beancount library](https://github.com/beancount/beancount), likely through the use of [pyo3](https://github.com/PyO3/pyo3).
 If deemed useful, a crate that exposes higher-level beancount bindings will be created.

 This project is very much in its early stages.
 If any of these things interest you feel free to contact me and/or submit a PR!

+## License

+This work is licensed under Apache/2 or MIT license, per your choice.
+All contributions are also given under the same license.